Payback Period Calculator - Calculate Payback Period & Net Present Value With Irregular Cash Flows

 The internal rate of return - the discount rate that makes the net present value of all cash flows equal to zero.
 Compare this to your required rate of return.

-Financial Formulas Used
+What Financial Formulas Are Used?

 Simple Payback Period